Assault with Deadly Weapon - Penal Code 245(a)(1)

 So, you have to know if you're going to point a gun at somebody – that's assault with a deadly weapon.
 They're going to see that you could shoot them.
 Suppose you're going to throw something at somebody, try to drive a car at somebody, or stab somebody with a knife.
 In that case, this type of activity is something you should know could produce significant bodily injury.

-The final thing – I don't know if it's an element – but it's certainly important – the defendant did not act in self-defense.
-If someone is acting in self-defense when they use a weapon, that's a complete justification for the crime, and they can't be convicted of a crime.
-That's what happens a lot in these cases.
+The final point – I'm not sure if it's an element, but it's certainly important – is that the defendant did not act in self-defense.
+If someone is acting in self-defense when they use a weapon, that constitutes complete justification for the use of force, and they can't be convicted of a crime.
+That's what often happens in these cases.
 People are charged with these serious offenses – assault with a deadly weapon.
-They're looking at all this time in prison, but they were defending themselves.
+They're facing a lengthy prison sentence, but they were defending themselves.

 As long as they were reasonably defending themselves under the circumstances and were not acting with too much force, they could undoubtedly assert the defense of self-defense against an assault with a deadly weapon charge.
-If they're successful, they wouldn't be convicted of anything.
-Of course, all these facts and circumstances spin on the particular case – what happened, what evidence the prosecutors can prove, and what evidence the prosecutors can't prove.
+If they're successful, they won't be convicted of anything.
+Of course, all these facts and circumstances depend on the particular case – what happened, what evidence the prosecutors can prove, and what evidence they cannot prove.

-When it comes to assault with a deadly weapon under Penal Code Section 245(a), the jury instructions are used by most of the judges, at least in the twenty-five years that I've been practicing.
-Recently, CALCRIM took over for CALJIC.
-They now use the CALCRIM jury instructions, so if you're interested in what the prosecutors have to prove in your criminal case if you're charged with assault with a deadly weapon, you should go to that CALCRIM 875.
+When it comes to assault with a deadly weapon under Penal Code Section 245(a), the jury instructions are typically used by most judges, at least in the twenty-five years I've been practicing.
+Recently, CALCRIM replaced CALJIC.
+They now use the CALCRIM jury instructions, so if you're interested in what the prosecutors have to prove in your criminal case if you're charged with assault with a deadly weapon, you should go to CALCRIM 875.

 That lays it out there.
 And, of course, you have to talk to an attorney who has been down this road before.
 I've been doing this for twenty-five years.
-I've done a lot of these cases and have had a lot of success, and it's because I know going into the case what the prosecutors have to prove.
+I've handled numerous cases and achieved considerable success, largely because I understand, going into each case, what the prosecutors must prove.

-I know what I'm going to challenge, and if we can negate some of these elements and show that this was self-defense, no, it didn't happen that way; you have only half the story because the police only talked to half of the people involved.
+I know what I'm going to challenge, and if we can negate some of these elements and demonstrate that this was self-defense, then it didn't happen that way; you only have half the story because the police only spoke to half of the people involved.
 They didn't speak to my client.

-They didn't talk to all the witnesses, and now that you have the whole story, jury, you will see that my client was not guilty, and my client will be able to walk out of that courtroom.
+They didn't speak to all the witnesses, and now, with the whole story, jury, you will see that my client was not guilty, and my client will be able to walk out of that courtroom.
 That's what we're shooting for when we do these jury trials, and that's why we have to know from the beginning what the elements of assault with a deadly weapon are and how we can counter them.

-Can My Attorney Go To The Court Dates For Me?
+Can My Attorney Attend Court Dates on My Behalf?

-Code Section 977A allows criminal defense attorneys to appear for their clients in misdemeanor cases.
-However, I usually want my clients there.
-When a client is not there, I have to send the paperwork through the mail and explain to them the terms and conditions of the plea, which can lead to problems.
+Code Section 977A permits criminal defense attorneys to represent their clients in misdemeanor cases.
+However, I usually prefer to have my clients there.
+When a client is away, I must send the paperwork through the mail and explain the terms and conditions of the plea to them, which can lead to problems.

-There are even times when other attorneys will mess something up, and a warrant will be put out for my client's arrest.
+There are even times when other attorneys will make a mistake, and a warrant will be issued for my client's arrest.
 Under such circumstances, the client could be facing a potential jail sentence.
-I will appear for the client at the first appearance, but once I have the case dialed in, I will want them there to ensure that everyone is on the same page.
-For felony cases, the client has to show up to court; if they don't, a warrant for their arrest will be issued, and any posted bail will be forfeited, which will create a huge problem.
+I will appear for the client at the first appearance, but once I have the case dialed in, I will want them to be present to ensure that everyone is on the same page.
+For felony cases, the client must appear in court; if they fail to do so, a warrant for their arrest will be issued, and any posted bail will be forfeited, which can create a significant problem.

 There are exceptions to that rule, however.
-For example, if someone lives out of state, the judge might work things out to be released on their recognizance or might issue and hold a bench warrant so that the bail is not forfeited.
-As long as the defendant shows up to the next court date and does what they are supposed to do, they won't release the bench warrant, and the bail situation won't get messed up.
+For example, if someone lives out of state, the judge might arrange for their release on their recognizance or issue a hold on a bench warrant, so that the bail is not forfeited.
+As long as the defendant appears at the next court date and fulfills their obligations, the bench warrant won't be released, and the bail situation won't be compromised.

 Contact the Hedding Law Firm for Help

 We are seasoned and qualified in the area of criminal defense.
 We have dealt with thousands of assaults and assaults with deadly weapons and have seen great results.
-Our Van Nuys Lawyers are well-informed on all laws and courtroom procedures involving assault with a fatal weapon case.
-We guarantee our dedication and persistence in doing everything we can to get you the best possible results.
+Our Van Nuys Lawyers are well-informed on all laws and courtroom procedures related to assault with a deadly weapon cases.
+We guarantee our dedication and persistence in doing everything possible to achieve the best possible results for you.
 We carefully analyze the charges and assert any defense applicable to the order.

 Common defenses to ADW are self-defense, defense of others, consent, lack of intent, insufficient evidence, constitutional violations by police officers, and inability to carry out the assault, such as threatening to shoot with an unloaded gun.
-In some cases, we could pursue an intoxication defense for lesser charges.
-If you face an ADW charge, we aim to keep you out of prison and protect your legal rights.
-Contact us to set up a free consultation.
+In some cases, we may be able to pursue an intoxication defense for lesser charges.
+If you face an ADW charge, we aim to help you avoid prison and protect your legal rights.
+Contact us to schedule a complimentary consultation.